netmindz/AuroraDrop-LXP/README.md

 Forked from AuaoraDrop by uklooney, based on the FastLED Auroa Demo by Jason Coon, and using the ESP32-HUB75-MatrixPanel-I2S-DMA library by mrfaptastic.

-Welcome.
-Work is in progress, updates may appear now and then.

 ## Introduction

 AuroraDrop LXP currently works *only* with HUB75 matrix panels and an INMP441 microphone.
 The goal of this fork is to make a functional audio visualization display with zero interaction on the end-user's part. *This means no web server, no network audio, no TFT displays, no LED strips, etc.*